-Diamond continues to differentiate ourselves from the competition by identifying and developing leading edge designs, technologies, and services.
+Diamond continues to differentiate itself from the competition by identifying and developing leading edge designs, technologies, and services.
 Our Technical Team, comprised of printing, finishing and research and development (R&D) specialists, is dedicated to providing innovative packaging solutions.
 Some of the recent products and processes developed over the past few years include:

 An all-digital workflow, including computer-to-plate (CTP) technology, for improved print quality and reduced turnaround